vehicle-management/vehicle-management-system/figures/README.md

 # Figures directory

-Use this directory to store "publication-ready" figures that you create in your analysis.
+Use this directory to store "submission-ready" figures that we create in our analysis.